Commercial Real Estate Terms and Definitions

 Competitive Set

-A subset of total inventory that enables one to isolate and compare buildings on the basis of similar characteristics rather than simply by location.
-For example, a broker preparing to show available space to a tenant may identify five properties to be toured on the basis of location, square footage available, class, asking rent, parking ratio, etc. An investment sales or finance broker may generate a competitive set of buildings according to access to transit, year built, percentage leased, etc., to help estimate the value of an asset to be bought, sold or refinanced.
+A subset of total inventory that enables one to isolate and compare buildings based on similar characteristics rather than simply by location.
+For example, a broker preparing to show available space to a tenant may identify five properties to be toured based on location, square footage available, class, asking rent, parking ratio, etc. An investment sales or finance broker may generate a competitive set of buildings according to access to transit, year built, percentage leased, etc., to help estimate the value of an asset to be bought, sold or refinanced.

 Concessions